Our Services

 Published on: 6/13/2026

-Most people starting Mounjaro experience mild side effects in the first week, including nausea, gastrointestinal upset, headache, and fatigue.
-These symptoms typically peak within the first 2-3 days and improve by day 4 to 7 as your body adjusts to the medication.
-Simple management strategies—staying hydrated, eating smaller meals, prioritizing rest, and tracking your symptoms daily—help most patients navigate this adjustment period comfortably.
+Most people starting Mounjaro experience mild first-week side effects, including nausea, gastrointestinal upset, headache, and fatigue.
+These symptoms typically peak within the first 2-3 days and improve by day 4-7 as your body adjusts.
+Effective management strategies include staying hydrated, eating smaller meals, prioritizing rest, and tracking symptoms daily.

 Starting Mounjaro (tirzepatide) can bring changes as your body adjusts.
 Knowing which Mounjaro side effects are expected in the first week—and which warrant medical attention—helps you stay safe and confident in your treatment plan.
 Below, we cover normal reactions, tips to manage them, and clear red flags for contacting your doctor.